 Do you love growing roses but don’t experience much success?
-Growing roses can be tricky, but the truth is there are some tried and true tips that can really make the difference between a mediocre and a successful rose crop!
-Take a look below at 7 caring for roses hacks that you can try so you too can enjoy an abundance of beautiful roses.
+Growing roses can be tricky, but the truth is there are some tried and true tips that can make the difference between a mediocre and a successful rose crop!
+Take a look below at seven caring for roses hacks that you can try so you too can enjoy an abundance of beautiful roses.
 These 7 caring for roses hacks are easy enough for anyone to try, and in no time you too can have gorgeous roses that even the neighbors will be envious of.
 Here is how to get started.

 1. Protect them with mulch.

-Place a two inch layer of mulch around the base of the rose plant.
+Place a two-inch layer of mulch around the base of the rose plant.
 Not only will it help keep moisture in, but it will keep any diseases in the soil from splashing up on the foliage when you water.
 The mulch acts as a protective barrier that your roses will surely appreciate.

 2. Use a slow release plant food.